Article by Thomas Byelick.

 Many have described 2016 as the worst year in the jewelry industry in their lifetime.
 The industry as a whole has now seen the number of business units decline for the ninth straight year, and the prognosticators are predicting that the contraction will continue in the brick and mortar segment in 2017.
 The statistics are disheartening, and the industry continues to wait for the panacea to cure stagnant variables out of our control when the tactics should be to dissect and diagnose the problems we can control, and propose viable solutions.

-In 2016, 1,564 businesses closed their doors according to the Jewelers Board of Trade which was broken down to 1,190 retailers, 235 wholesales and 139 manufacturers.
+In 2016, 1,564 businesses closed their doors according to the Jewelers Board of Trade which was broken down to 1,190 retailers, 235 wholesalers, and 139 manufacturers.
 Industry writers focus on the 50% increase in retail closures which is a frightening statistic, but this percentage pales in comparison to the 190% increase in closures on the supply side.
-It is imperative that the entire industry not skim over the 374 vendors that vanished in 2016, and realize the ramifications of these losses and correlation with store closures.
+It is imperative that the entire industry not skims over the 374 vendors that vanished in 2016 and realize the ramifications of these losses and correlation with store closures.

 Suppliers are far more than a delivery system to fill showcases.
 They are a support mechanism for the retailer that provides product, marketing, merchandising, education, financing as well as other services to their accounts.
 A retailer without vendors is akin to a farm without water.
 One key to mutual survival will be for vendors and retailers to work together in an effort to mitigate the decline for both sides.